-Our common stock has been listed on the Toronto Stock Exchange in the Province of Ontario, Canada, since January 26, 1993, and currently trades under the symbol DFX.
+Prior to the date of this offering, our common stock was listed on the Toronto Stock Exchange in the Province of Ontario, Canada, and traded under the symbol DFX.
+Our common stock will be delisted from the Toronto Stock Exchange upon the completion of this offering.
 Currently, there is no established trading market for our common stock in the United States.
-However, we have applied to have our common stock listed on Nasdaq under the symbol DFXI.
+However, our common stock has been approved for listing on Nasdaq under the symbol DFXI.